Year round office address

 Wohelo is equipped with a full modern infirmary and a full time nurse 24 hours a day.
 Medications are given at meals, and sick call is conducted after breakfast at both camps and in the evening at Little Wohelo.
 If your daughter has a fever, or has vomited or is just not feeling herself, Wohelo healthcare will keep her in the infirmary over night.
 Sometimes a camper just needs a night of quiet to recuperate her energy; therefore, if a child spends more than one night in the infirmary, Wohelo will call you.
 Dr. Stephen Barter is our camp doctor, and he sees our campers on a daily basis if need be.
 If a camper needs to go to the doctor, Wohelo will call you.

-After two weeks your daughter is allowed to leave with you as much as you would like her to.
-With your permission she may leave with other camp families up to two times.
+After two weeks your daughter is allowed to leave with you, although, as stated above, we find that campers have a hard time adjusting when parents come in and out of camp.
 We ask our families to use discretion when taking their daughter out as there will be exciting things she could miss and it is always a challenge to transition out of and then back into camp.
 All campers are required to be back in camp by evening meeting (7:30pm @ Little Wohelo and 7:45pm @ Sebago Wohelo)